 Cash constrained families will need to plan ahead.
 Tickets can be bought either via Ticketmaster or in person at the box office.
 To have the best choice of dates and prices be there, online, as soon as tickets are released.
 Follow @HamiltonWestEnd on either Twitter or Facebook for details when the next tranche of tickets becomes available.
 A new batch of premium tickets (£150 – £250) becomes available at 12 noon on Monday mornings for the week ahead.

 Hamilton tickets cost from £20 to £250 each.
 Before you go online make sure that you have a credit or debit card handy.
-Make a note of the card that you use.
+Make a note of the card that you use, THIS IS IMPORTANT.
 I printed off my confirmation email and wrote the last four digits of the card at the top.
 This email is not your ticket, you will not be sent tickets.

 THIS IS NOT YOUR TICKET